FamemilyZ/Wording-Project/06_Deployment_Review/User_Manual.md

-# User Manual for Vocabulary Quiz Generator
+# User Manual for Wording

-Welcome to the **Vocabulary Quiz Generator**!
+Welcome to the **Wording**!
 This guide will walk you through how to use this modern, animated application to test and improve your vocabulary skills.

 ## 1. Getting Started